divyanshkatiyar/divyanshkatiyar/README.md

 👷🏻‍♂️ Civil Engineering student
 💻 Built strong CSE and coding skills
 🔧 Actively adapting to new technologies
-📅 GitHub active since 2022
+📅 Contributing on GitHub since 2022
 📚 Curious & passionate about learning, building, and improving

 ---